MicrosoftDocs/Azure-RMSDocs.zh-cn/Azure-RMSDocs/configure-office365.md

        if(-not ((Load-SharePointOnlineClientComponentAssemblies) -and (Load-SharePointOnlineModule)) ) { return }

-   # Add the credentials to the client context and SharePoint Online service connection
+   # Add the credentials to the client context and SharePoint service connection

        # check for cached credentials to use
        $o365TenantAdminCredential = Get-CredentialFromCredentialCache -CredentialName $tenantAdmin